Odometer fraud and tampering in Nevada

 Our caring Las Vegas criminal defense lawyers know it can be hard to prove fraudulent intent.
 We’ll find the weakness in the prosecutor’s case and use it to try to get your charges reduced or even dismissed – or, if necessary, to prove to a jury that you are not guilty at trial.

 Simply fill out the form on this page or call us to schedule your consultation.
-An experienced Nevada fraud crimes attorney will get back to you promptly to discuss your case and begin planning the best defense to your Nevada or federal odometer fraud charges.
+An experienced Nevada fraud crimes attorney will get back to you promptly to discuss your case and begin planning the best defense for your Nevada or federal odometer fraud charges.

 - NRS 484D.310.